-We expect to have seven homework assignments, due weekly, during the first half of the semester.
+We expect to have eight homework assignments, due weekly, during the first half of the semester.
 Here are some details:

 - Your homework solutions will be uploaded (aka "pushed") to GitHub. - You will grade your own homework using our AutoGrader (https://grader.cmu-webapps.org).
-We can also submit requests to grade it, to help debug problems. - You may upload new versions and grade them until you get all the points on the homework. - We will use your highest score for each homework.
+We can also submit requests to grade it, to help debug problems. - With each homework, you may grade/re-grade your solution n times to attempt to get all the points.
+(The value of n will vary depending on the homework difficulty.) - We will use your highest score for each homework.

-12. Late Homework Policy
+12. Homework Grace Policy

 We understand that normal student-life events, including assignments, projects, and exams in other courses, can interfere with your ability to complete your work on time.
-Therefore, you may submit your homework late, after the due date.
+Also, you may struggle to get a high score on a homework assignment without using more than the permitted number of grading runs.
+Therefore, you may submit your homework after the due date (using "grace days") and grade/re-grade your homework more than the permitted number of grading runs (using "grace runs").

-Procedure
+Grace Day Procedure

-- If you are 4 or less days late on an assignment, you may push additional attempts to your GitHub repo and then grade them as usual. - We will determine the submission date for each homework by using the date (Pittsburgh local time) of the first AutoGrader run that achieved your highest score for that homework. - We will track the number of "late days" you have accumulated on each homework.
-(We only count whole days, so there's no difference between being a second late or 23-hours late.) - If you are more than 4 days late on an assignment, you should contact the instructor to discuss how to get back on track in the course.
+- The AutoGrader will let you grade and re-grade your homework after the due date. - We will determine the submission date for each homework by using the date (Pittsburgh local time) of the first AutoGrader run that achieved your highest score for that homework. - The number of "grace days" used will be the number of days that the submission date (defined above) is past the homework due date.
+(We only count whole days, so there's no difference between being a second late or 23-hours late.)